 This creates a URL to a student's portfolio and copies it to the clipboard.
-Student's simply need to paste thie URL in a document, message, or email to share their portfolio.
-(All student work in Wixie is behind a passcode, called a public key.
-When students send the URL to their portfolie, it writes a URL that includes this key so a remote viewer can view their work and reflections.)
+Students simply need to paste the URL in a document, message, or email to share their portfolio.
+(All student work in Wixie is behind a pass code, called a public key.
+When students send the URL to their portfolio, it writes a URL that includes this key so a remote viewer can view their work and reflections.)

 It's time to get started with portfolio assessment in Wixie!

 Building effective portfolios in Wixie requires students to engage with meaning work connected to high expectations, demanding assessments, and dialogue between students and teachers.
 This powerful meaning making process can help you transform your classroom into a student-centered learning environment!